maths/moodle-qtype_stack/doc/en/Authoring/JSXGraph.md

       // Note that the input-ref-X attribute above will store the element identifier of the input X in
       // a variable named in the attribute, you can have multiple references to multiple inputs.

-      // Create a board like normal.
+      // Create a normal board.
       var board = JXG.JSXGraph.initBoard(divid, {axis: true, showCopyright: false});

-      // State represented as an JS-object, first define default then try loading the stored var state = {'x':4, 'y':3};
+      // State represented as a JS-object, first define default then try loading the stored values. var state = {'x':4, 'y':3};
       var stateInput = document.getElementById(stateRef);
       if (stateInput.value && stateInput.value != '') {